Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators

 Hence we conclude $\alpha (CAC^\dagger) \leq - \mu$ as required. \end{proof}

 \begin{remark} The requirement $\alpha (CAC^\dagger) \leq - \mu$ is essentially a semicontractivity requirement on $A$ \cite{FB-CTDS}. \end{remark}

 The assumption $\nullsp (C) \subseteq \nullsp (CA)$ is not required for the reverse implication in Theorem \ref{thm:LMI_existence}.
 Moreover, this assumption amounts to requiring $\nullsp (C)$ to be $A$-invariant.
 In practice this is not regularly satisfied, but in certain cases (see Section \ref{sec:Kuramoto}) can be.
-In the case $C = I$ it is trivially satisfied and \eqref{eq:LMI_A} reduces to a Lyapunov equation, and \eqref{eq:contraction_obsv_sp} is simply asking for $A$ to be Hurwitz.
+When $C = I$ it is trivially satisfied, \eqref{eq:LMI_A} reduces to a Lyapunov equation and \eqref{eq:contraction_obsv_sp} implies $A$ must be Hurwitz.

-Theorem \ref{thm:LMI_existence} implies that the requirement $\alpha(CAC^\dagger) < 0$ is essential in order for the matrix $M$ to exist.
-This underscores that the auxiliary system in \eqref{sys:aux} must be contracting in the observable space for the two systems being compared to have trajectories that contract to each other and hence be indistinguishable.
-As an immediate requirement, it is necessary to identify whether \eqref{eq:condition_jacobian_general} is satisfied.
-Notably, the condition given in \eqref{eq:condition_jacobian_general} can be challenging to verify if the Jacobians depend explicitly on $\xa$.
-As a summary, it is necessary to execute the following steps to determine whether two systems are indistinguishable: \begin{enumerate}[(i)] \item Verify \eqref{eq:condition_jacobian_general} and find a suitable $M \succeq 0$ that satisfies \eqref{eq:LMI_contracting} by applying Theorem \ref{thm:LMI_existence}.
-One may allow for semidefinite matrices for further generality. \item To satisfy Corollary \ref{cor:Cdel_0} one must determine whether $C\Delta(\xa) = 0$. \end{enumerate}
+Theorem \ref{thm:LMI_existence} implies that satisfying $\alpha(CAC^\dagger) < 0$ is essential in order for the matrix $M$ to exist.
+This underscores that the auxiliary system in \eqref{sys:aux} must be contracting in the observable space for the two systems being compared to have trajectories that contract to each other and become indistinguishable.
+That is, it is necessary to identify whether \eqref{eq:condition_jacobian_general} is satisfied which may be challenging if the Jacobians depend explicitly on $\xa$.